Snowflake on Azure: How to Deploy in 2025 [Practical Guide]

 When you create external tables that refer to an Azure Container external stage, you can set that external table to refresh automatically using Azure Event Grid events from your Azure Container.

-Using Snowpipe with Azure Containers #
+Can you use Snowpipe with Azure Containers? #

 Snowpipe is a managed micro-batching data loading service offered by Snowflake.
 Like bulk data loading from Azure Containers, you can also load data in micro-batches using Snowpipe.
 The Snowpipe + Azure integration also rests upon the storage integration and external stage construct in Snowflake.